 - Keeping a facility open after one or more employees tested positive for COVID-19

 - Not properly sanitizing the facility between customers or following a positive coronavirus case

 If your employer is guilty of any of the above or failed to take another action that would’ve protected you from the virus, they may be held liable.
 It is important to remember that each state’s rules and laws may vary, and there continues to be widespread confusion about employee rights with the coronavirus.

 Furthermore, if you have not gotten COVID-19 but are concerned your employer isn’t providing safe working conditions and are at risk because of this, you should consider filing a complaint with OSHA and bring up your concerns with your employer.
 OSHA’s response to COVID-19 complaints has been rather dismal, but you will be able to prove you took the appropriate actions by filing a complaint.

 Contact a Dallas Coronavirus Lawyer Today

 The bottom line?
 The more safeguards against the virus, the better.
 If your employer failed to take the appropriate safety measures and you contracted COVID-19 as a result, contact Shamieh Law today.
 We will help you understand your rights and determine whether you have a case.
 As the number of virus lawsuits continues to grow across the United States and America records an unprecedented number of new cases, you may be wondering what your options are.
 Our experienced lawyers will go over the details of your case and do everything we can to fight for your rights.
 Many things are unpredictable right now, thanks to the pandemic, and there’s a good chance a person’s legal rights will also change as the pandemic continues.
-Your best bet is to talk with a lawyer about your options, as they will know how the laws have changed and what your best bet is for seeking justice.
+Your best bet is to talk with a workplace accident lawyer about your options, as they will know how the laws have changed and what your best bet is for seeking justice.
 Give Shamieh Law a call today and schedule a free consultation with a Dallas personal injury lawyer today.